The Complexity of Resilience Problems via Valued Constraint Satisfaction: Application: Resilience

+Note that if $\bB$ is a relational structure on a finite domain $B$ and $\Gamma(\bB, \sigma)$ has a cyclic fractional polymorphism, then this polymorphism is trivially pseudo cyclic with respect to any group and it is canonical with respect to the trivial permutation group on $B$.
+Let $\tau = \{R_b \mid b \in B\}$ be a relational signature where all symbols are unary.
+Note that the relational structure $\bA=(B; (R_b^{\bA})_{b \in B})$ where $R_b^{\bA} = \{b\}$ for every $b \in B$ has a trivial automorphism group and is homogeneous.
+It is also finitely bounded: a finite relational $\tau$-structure embeds into $\bA$ if and only if it satisfies

-\begin{conjecture} Let $\mu$ be a union of connected conjunctive queries over the signature $\tau$, and let $\sigma \subseteq \tau$.
-If the structure $(\{0,1\};\OIT)$ has no pp-construction in $\Gamma := \Gamma_{\mu,\sigma}$, then $\Gamma$ has a fractional polymorphism of arity $\ell \geq 2$ which is canonical and pseudo cyclic with respect to $\Aut(\Gamma)$ (and in this case, $\VCSP(\Gamma)$ is in P by Theorem~\ref{thm:tract}). \end{conjecture} The conjecture is intentionally only formulated for VCSPs that stem from resilience problems, because it is known to be false for the more general situation of VCSPs for valued structures $\Gamma$ that have the same automorphisms as a reduct of a finitely bounded homogeneous structure~\cite{Book} (Section 12.9.1; the counterexample is even a CSP).
-However, the structures $\bB_\mu$ from Theorem~\ref{thm:css} that we need to formulate resilience problems as VCSPs are particularly well-behaved for the universal-algebraic approach and more specifically, for canonical operations (see, e.g.,~\cite{MMSNP,BodirskyBodorUIPJournal,MottetPinskerSmooth}), which is why we believe in the strong formulation of Conjecture~\ref{conj:tract}.
+Hence, every union of conjunctive queries each of which is homomorphically equivalent to a tree satisfies the condition from Conjecture~\ref{conj:tract} by Theorem~\ref{thm:fin-dual} and Theorem~\ref{thm:fin-vcsp-tract}.

+Conjecture~\ref{conj:tract} is intentionally formulated only for VCSPs that stem from resilience problems, because it is known to be false for the more general situation of VCSPs for valued structures $\Gamma$ that have the same automorphisms as a reduct of a finitely bounded homogeneous structure~\cite{Book} (Section 12.9.1; the counterexample is even a CSP).
+However, the structures $\bB_\mu$ from Theorem~\ref{thm:css} that allow to formulate resilience problems as VCSPs are particularly well-behaved for the universal-algebraic approach and more specifically, for canonical operations (see, e.g.,~\cite{MMSNP,BodirskyBodorUIPJournal,MottetPinskerSmooth}), which is why we believe in the strong formulation of Conjecture~\ref{conj:tract}.
 See Conjecture~\ref{conj:VCSP} for a conjecture that could hold for VCSPs in the more general setting of reducts of finitely bounded homogeneous structures.

 For the following conjunctive query $\mu$, the NP-hardness of the resilience problem without multiplicities was shown in~\cite{Resilience}; to illustrate our condition, we verify that the structure $(\{0,1\}; \OIT)$ has a pp-construction in $\Gamma_\mu$ and thus prove in a different way that the resilience problem (with multiplicities) for $\mu$ is NP-hard.